crate/crate-docs-build/README.rst

 Crate Docs Build
 ================

-**This project has been archived and is no longer maintained.**
+*This project has been archived and is no longer maintained.*

-The successor project is `crate/crate-docs`_.
-Please go there instead.
+Please visit `crate/crate-docs`_ instead.

 .. _crate/crate-docs: https://github.com/crate/crate-docs